marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

-  1/9/2024 NEWS: I am currently working on Version 3.0 of the project.
-This new version takes improvements made in the TITODeluxe branch and merges them into the MEGA branch.
-Version 3.0 also includes some additional changes which may impact some users:
+  January 17, 2024: Version 3.0 has been released!

+  Version 3.0 Build 20240117
-     - Consolidates the RFID and the MAG sketches into one sketch to help reduce what I need to maintain
+  - Consolidated the RFID and MAG sketches into one sketch to reduce what I need to maintain
+  - Adds 'Show Config' option to web UI and Game Manager to display the Arduino config.txt file
-     - Removes the Tournament Mode; this was not very stable and not freqently used based on feedback.
+  - Removes Tournament Mode; this was not very stable and not freqently used based on feedback.
 If you want to continue using Tournament mode then stay on the version 2.0 sketch
   - Updates to the Game Manager code; removal of Tournament Mode controls and code cleanup
   - Updates to the Player Tracking Server

-  I am continuing to work on the code for the Arduino R4 WiFi version.
-Still running into problems with 9-bit serial mode.

-  More details as version 3.0 develops!
+  - The V2 sketches will remain for anyone needing that code; will eventually be retired.
+No additional updates will be occurring to the V2 branch.
+  - Updated documentation

   Version 2.0 Build 20240107